-- If on oral agents, omit drug.
-Restart when eating for at least 12 hours. - If patient has Type I diabetes and uses glargine (Lantus) insulin at bedtime, then give usual glargine dose on day before surgery, fast from midnight and omit meal-time rapid-acting insulin on day of surgery.
+If on oral agents, omit drug.
+Restart when eating for at least 12 hours.

+- If patient has Type 1 diabetes and uses glargine (Lantus) insulin at bedtime, then give usual glargine dose on day before surgery, fast from midnight and omit meal-time rapid-acting insulin on day of surgery.
 Measure blood glucose 2-4 hourly pre- and post-operatively and every hour during surgery.
-Patient may need dextrose infusion if glucose dropping (e.g., <5 mmol/l), and may need additional infusion of rapid-acting insulin if becoming hyperglycaemic (e.g., >11 mmol/l), at the discretion of the Anaesthetist. - If on insulin but not on glargine, omit morning subcutaneous insulin.
-Start infusion, using a pump, of I litre 5% dextrose, at 100 ml/hr, plus an insulin infusion at I unit/hr.
+Patient may need dextrose infusion if glucose dropping (e.g., <5 mmol/L), and may need additional infusion of rapid-acting insulin is becoming hyperglycaemic (e.g., >11 mmol/L), at the discretion of the Anaesthetist. - If on insulin but not on glargine, omit morning subcutaneous insulin.
+Start infusion, using a pump, of 1 L of 5% dextrose at 100 mL/hr, plus an insulin infusion at 1 unit/hr.
 Measure blood glucose 2-4 hourly pre and post operatively and every hour during surgery.
-Do not change infusion rate if glucose remains between 6.5-10 mmol/l.
-Increase infusion rate to 1.5 units/hr if glucose >10 mmol/l.
-Decrease infusion rate to 0.5 units/hr if glucose <6.5 mmol/l. - If there is any delay in the surgery or the patient does not resume normal intake promptly postoperatively, hyponatraemia is likely to develop if this protocol is continued.
+Do not change infusion rate if glucose remains between 6.5-10 mmol/L. Increase infusion rate to 1.5 units/hr if glucose >10 mmol/L. Decrease infusion rate to 0.5 units/hr if glucose <6.5 mmol/L. - If there is any delay in the surgery or the patient does not resume normal intake promptly post-operatively, hyponatraemia may develop if this protocol is continued.
 Therefore Na, K, and creatinine will need to be closely monitored, at least 12 hourly.
 Seek advice under these circumstances from the Diabetes Service.